How to Discover Your Power and Command of Lifeweightlifting 2227543 1280

 Tips: Write them down and put them on a wall.
 Keep a daily diary of your wins.
 Talk about them to everyone you can.
 Celebrate them.

-Why Terry Wins and Joe Loses
+Why Terry Wins and Joe Losesmechanic

 Terry and Joe are mechanics at Dan’s Auto Repair Shop.
 Both fellows want to get ahead in life, but they operate in different ways.